cusyio/Python4DataScience/docs/productive/git/advanced/hooks/hooks.rst

     * viewing differences from the previous ``HEAD``
     * changing the metadata of the working directory.

-    In pre-commit it can be used with:
+    In prek it can be used with:

     .. code-block:: console

-        $ uv run pre-commit install --hook-type post-checkout pre-commit installed at .git/hooks/post-checkout
+        $ uv run prek install --hook-type post-checkout prek installed at .git/hooks/post-checkout

     Since ``post-checkout does`` not act on files, ``always_run`` must be set for all ``post-checkout`` scripts, for example: